 Cantata brings power to this technique with user-selected or pre-defined parameterised looping tests, so the same functions can be called with large data sets of input parameter or data values.
 The sequence of expected calls and expected return values can vary according to the input data sets, alongside global data outputs checked throughout the test run.

 Cantata table driven test data sets can also be imported/exported via CSV.
 A GUI combinatorial effect calculator aids test vector selection.
-Cantata automatic coverage optimisation identifies the precise set of test case vectors to needed to reach coverage targets.
+Cantata automatic coverage optimisation identifies the precise set of test case vectors needed to reach coverage targets.

 White-box testing verifies code by granting access to the encapsulated code internals (private / static data and functions).